My first trip to a knit and crochet trade show!

 Something went awry with the calendar on my phone when changing time zones.
 All the times on my calendar changed to an hour earlier.
 No phone, I just needed the clock to change, not my whole calendar.
 So, I was VERY early the first morning that the show floor was open.
 Now, I am one of those types that always likes to be a few minutes early, but not over an hour early!

-Of course, one of the great parts was seeing friends I’d met at previous crochet/knit events.
+Of course, one of the great parts of traveling to the crochet trade show was seeing friends I’d met at previous crochet/knit events.
 I had lunch on Saturday with two of my besties — Brenda Bourg and Andee Graves, fellow designers.
 It was so fun to see them!